LASER-UMASS/cs520/tictactoe/README.md

 ### How to clean up (from Terminal):

 1. Run `ant clean` to clean the project (i.e., delete all generated files).

+Supported features:

+* Undo functionality - If the game has not just started or finished, the users are allowed to undo their previous moves.
+The user should click on the Undo button to undo the immediately previous move.